andressbarajas/SimpleLinktrClone/README.md

 # SimpleLinktrClone
-A simple LinkTree implementation.
+A simple LinkTree clone.
 Use this repo as a base and modify it for your needs.

 You can even host it the side on Github pages.
 There are some restrictions though: